Confronting Conflicts to Yes: Untangling Wicked Problems with Open Design Systems: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank the following open design systems developers: Anne-Karien van der Stee, Marieke Schrievers and Boudewijn Mol, for their next steps in conjoint preference elicitation and structured stakeholder judgement.
-We also thank Boskalis and Microsoft which facilitated to making these next steps possible.
-The authors finally would like to thank Ruud Binnekamp of Delft University of Technology for his reflective Odesys input.
+The authors would like to thank the following Open Design Systems developers: Anne-Karien van der Stee, Marieke Schrievers, and Boudewijn Mol, for advancing the work on conjoint preference elicitation and structured stakeholder judgment.
+We also extend our thanks to Boskalis and Microsoft for facilitating these developments.
+Finally, the authors wish to thank Dr. Ruud Binnekamp of Delft University of Technology for his valuable reflections and guidance.